VictorFerraresi/gtmp-roleplay-base/README.md

 # ProjetoRP
 Projeto RP para desbancar o Trevizani, o famoso.

+## Attention

+Pushes to the `master` branch are protected by pull requests.
+Those will be accepted once a new feature is fully developed and tested.
+In order to keep your development progress updated within the remote repository, create a branch with any name format you may wish and push to it.

 ## Installing and running

 1. Have Visual Studio 2017 installed